-The Rutherford Public Schools are governed by an elected Board of Education consisting of nine members.
-The meetings, held at 7:30 p.m., are designed to permit the Board to discuss items that pertain to the running of the school system and to take action on matters.
-All BOE meetings are open to the public for comment at two points on the agenda.
+The Rutherford Public Schools are governed by an elected Board of Education consisting of nine members, which meets twice each month at Rutherford High School.
+The meetings, held at 7:30 p.m. are designed to permit the Board to discuss items that pertain to the running of the school system and to take action on matters.
+All Board of Education meetings are open to the public for comment at two points on the agenda.